ampproject/amphtml/ads/appnexus.md

 ```

 ### AST Infinite scroll ads on the page, Include adUnit details only in the amp-ad tag which you want to lazy load
-Note: You would loose competitive exclusion if you use this setup.
+Note: You would lose competitive exclusion if you use this setup.

 ```html
 <amp-ad width="300" height="250"